 Meaning of Net Book Value

-The term ‘Net Book Value’ or NBV refers to the net value of assets reported by the company in its balance sheet.
-It is the carrying value of assets after deducting accumulated depreciation, accumulated depletion, accumulated amortization and impairments from the original cost of the asset.
+The term ‘Net Book Value’ or NBV refers to the net value of assets reported by the company on its balance sheet.
+It is the carrying value of assets after deducting accumulated depreciation, accumulated depletion, accumulated amortization, and impairments from the original cost of the asset.
 The NBV shows the worth of asset as on the balance sheet date of the company.

 Depreciation vs Depletion vs Amortization

 These are different terminologies used for cost allocation to the various class of assets of the company.
-Depreciation applies to a fixed asset such as building and machinery etc. Depletion to wasting assets such as oil and mineral deposits and amortization to the intangible assets such as patent and leaseholds.
+Depreciation applies to a fixed asset such as building and machinery etc. Depletion to wasting assets such as oil and mineral deposits and amortization to intangible assets such as patents and leaseholds.